 ALGERIA: ANCIENT SITES TO MODERN TIMES

-This diverse and comprehensive travel experience thru Algeria has many highlights, including the Roman sites of Tiddis, Djemila, Timgad and Tipasa; Constantine, “city of bridges”; the Casbah of Algiers.
+This diverse and comprehensive travel experience through Algeria includes many highlights, such as the Roman sites of Tiddis, Djemila, Timgad and Tipasa; Constantine, “city of bridges”; the Casbah of Algiers.
 Come join us on this remarkable travel destination!

 Arrive Algiers and transfer to your hotel in the hills above Algiers in the beautiful and leafy area of Hydra.
 After a bit of time to recover from your flight, your guide will take you on a walking tour of central Algiers, providing a look at Place des Martyrs (17th century El Djedid Mosque), Place Emir Abdelkader (panoramic square with a statue of the founder of Algerian nation), neo-Moorish Grande Poste, Esplanade.
 Dinner tonight will be in central.
 Overnight in Algiers.
 (D)

 Today you will visit more of Algiers, including some of its museums providing more insight into the arts and history of Algeria.
 Your touring will include the Bardo Museum, Museum of Antiquities and Islamic Arts, mosque, Arts and Crafts Museum, Notre Dame d’Afrique, Musée des Beaux-Arts.